Computer Systems Lab

 Ubuntu LTS

 Ubuntu is a popular desktop distribution of Linux that tracks both kernel and application updates.
-Ubuntu is the CSL recommended desktop Linux distribution.
-18.04 LTS is currently installed in the instructional labs, TA workstations, and most other Ubuntu computers in the department.
+Ubuntu is the CSL supported desktop and server Linux distribution.
+22.04 LTS is currently installed in the instructional labs, TA workstations, and most other Ubuntu Linux computers in the department.

 Primary users of desktop Ubuntu configurations can install software using standard Ubuntu tools, or request software by sending email to lab@cs.wisc.edu.
 You do not have permission to upgrade versions of default software.
 If an Ubuntu Linux computer becomes unusable do to installation or removal of system software, the CSL will reinstall the computer with the default configuration.

-CSL Ubuntu and CentOS configurations have a /nobackup partition available for local caching and storage.
+CSL Linux configurations have a /nobackup partition available for local caching and storage.

 Privileged Linux Access (sudo or ksu)